george-marcus/george-marcus/README.md

 ### Hi there 👋
-### This is George Marcus a self-taught software engineer.
+### This is George Marcus, a self-taught software engineer.
 ### I am interested in Computer Science and Mathmatics. 🌱
 ### I am working on projects using C# (Asp.Net Core) , Javascript (Vue.js, React.js, React Native)
 ### I use Python and Java for learning purposes